-The IRS lets you take a standard decution instead of itemizing them on your personal taxes.
-Self employed businesses can claim a simple per-foot home office deduction instead of all the tracking and calculating all the little expenses that are part of using your home for an office.
+The IRS lets you take a standard deduction instead of itemizing them on your personal taxes.
+Self employed businesses can claim a simple per-foot home office deduction instead of tracking and calculating all the little expenses that are part of using your home for an office.

 In this spirit, they introduced the standard mileage allowance.
 It makes it easier to track and report the vehicle portion of your expenses.

 Instead of recording every gas purchase and every oil change and every other little thing, you can claim a flat per-mile deduction.
-For 2020, you can claim 56 cents per mile (and 58.5 cents per mile.
+For 2021, you can claim 56 cents per mile (and 58.5 cents per mile in 2022).